 In compliance with State Law (5 ILCS 140/4), each school district is required to post specific information regarding the school district as part of FOIA (Freedom of Information Act) requirements.
 Such information is contained in the district's FOIA Poster, which is displayed at the Educational Service Center, each school, and other satellite facilities.
+A block diagram (organizational chart) of the functional subdivisions of the District can be found here.
 If the information you are seeking is not found in this or other documents posted on this website, you may request copies of existing documents using the Request for Examination and/or Copies of Public Records Pursuant to the Freedom of Information Act form (This form is provided for your convenience—its use is not required, however, all requests must be made in writing).

 The Freedom of Information Act is the principle Illinois law governing the inspection of public records.
 Originally enacted in 1984, it is based on the principle that the public should be able to access public records and information about the workings of their government.
 The principle mandate of the Act states that "each public body shall make available to any person for inspection and copying all public records."

 The Freedom of Information Act, however, does recognize that in order to enable public bodies to perform certain governmental functions properly, and in order to protect personal privacy, some records and information may need to be kept confidential.
 Examples of documents that are not considered open to the public include individual student records, materials that could compromise security if released, documents related to ongoing labor negotiations, some records related to litigation or other legal procedures, and others.